Operation Killer: Battle

-About 10:30 on 24 February, the helicopter carrying Major General Moore crashed into the Han River and Moore subsequently died of a heart attack.
+About 10:30 on 24 February, the helicopter carrying Moore crashed into the Han River and Moore subsequently died of a heart attack.
 He was temporarily replaced by 1st Marine Division commander Major General Oliver P. Smith.

 Laboring forward through the remainder of February, Ridgway's central forces largely eliminated the PVA/KPA's recent ground gains.
 From west to east, the IX and X Corps front on the last day of the month traced a shallow concave arc from positions 5 mi above Chipyong-ni, along high ground overlooking Hoengsong and Route 20 from the south, to the high hills 4 mi north of the Routes 20- 60 junction.
 The two Corps thus were on or above the Arizona Line on the extreme west and east but somewhat short of it elsewhere.

-Meanwhile, in the ROK III Corps' zone General Yu opened a lateral attack, sending two regiments of the Capital Division from the Gangneung area westward over Route 20 across the fronts of his other two divisions as a preliminary to establishing defenses above the road.
+Meanwhile, in the ROK III Corps' zone Yu opened a lateral attack, sending two regiments of the Capital Division from the Gangneung area westward over Route 20 across the fronts of his other two divisions as a preliminary to establishing defenses above the road.
 The regiments, moving in column, advanced easily until late in the afternoon of 3 March when the leading regiment ran headlong into an ambush near Soksa-ri, some 25 mi west of Gangneung.
 Hit from both north and south by a regiment of the KPA 2nd Division, the ROK regiment lost almost a thousand men - 59 killed, 119 wounded and 802 missing.
 The damaged regiment returned to the Gangneung area to reorganize and Yu canceled what from the outset had been a decidedly risky movement.

-To the west, in the meantime, those IX and X Corps units not yet on the Arizona Line continued their advances to reach it.
-In the IX Corps' zone, the 1st Marine Division cleared Hoengsong against little opposition on 2 March en route to Arizona objectives 3 mi north of town.
-By evening of 6 March all IX Corps' assault units had established positions near or slightly above the Arizona Line, the final advances encountering no resistance at all.
+To the west, in the meantime, those IX and X Corps units which were not yet on the Arizona Line continued their advances to reach it.
+In the IX Corps' zone, the 1st Marine Division cleared Hoengsong with little opposition on 2 March en route to Arizona objectives 3 mi north of town.
+By evening of 6 March all IX Corps' assault units had established positions near or slightly above the Arizona Line, with the final advances encountering no resistance at all.
 The X Corps' units met stiff opposition over the first five days of March, particularly the 2nd Infantry Division as it attempted to occupy the high ground just above Route 20.
-But during the night of 5 March the KPA defenders vacated their positions, and by 7 March General Almond's forces were mostly in full possession of their Arizona objectives.
+But during the night of 5 March the KPA defenders vacated their positions, and by 7 March Almond's forces were mostly in full possession of their Arizona objectives.